moxystudio/js-pico-signals/README.md

 $ npm install pico-signals
 ```

-This library is written in modern JavaScript and is published with both CommonJS and ES module transpiled variants.
+This library is written in modern JavaScript and is published in both CommonJS and ES module transpiled variants.

 If you target older browsers please make sure to transpile accordingly.